aniela2906/mlops-autumn2025/README.md

 - Log experiments to MLflow, including parameters, metrics, and artifacts
 - Select the best model based on evaluation metrics
 - Export artifacts (model selection results, metrics, columns used, date limits)

-- Automate training via GitHub Actions and Dagger workflows NOT DONE YET
-- Ensure reproducibility using DVC for data versioning and pipeline tracking NOT DONE YET
+NOT DONE YET- Automate training via GitHub Actions and Dagger workflows NOT DONE YET- Ensure reproducibility using DVC for data versioning and pipeline tracking

 ### HOW TO run the pipeline: